bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/04-uglifyjs-plugin.md

   ],
 ```

+Make Uglify's output less overwhelming...and we're done!

 ???

 Sometimes the UglifyJSPlugin can overwhelm you with warnings.
 These warnings
 are not necessarily errors, and there might be a time you want to silence them.

 This is a configuration option we can pass to the plugin.
 Just keep in mind that using it might hide other important warnings in the future...

 ----